MicrosoftDocs/winrt-api/windows.services.store/storeproduct_title.md

 # Windows.Services.Store.StoreProduct.Title

 ## -description
-Gets the product title from the Windows Store listing.
+Gets the product title from the Microsoft Store listing.

 ## -property-value
-The product title from the Windows Store listing.
+The product title from the Microsoft Store listing.

 ## -remarks